Island & Coastal

 The Art of Island-Hopping

 Greece has over 200 inhabited islands.
-The challenge is not finding a beautiful one — they are all beautiful — but curating a combination that gives you range without exhausting you with logistics.
-That is where we earn our keep.
+The challenge isn’t finding a beautiful one — they’re all beautiful — but curating a combination that gives you range without exhausting you with logistics.
+That’s where I earn my keep.

 The Cyclades are the islands most people picture when they think of Greece: Santorini’s caldera, Mykonos’s windmills, the whitewashed geometry of villages that seem to defy gravity on volcanic cliffs.
-They are popular for good reason.
-But the Cyclades also include quieter islands like Milos (with beaches carved from volcanic rock in colors you did not know stone could be), Folegandros (with a clifftop chora that makes Santorini look crowded), and Naxos (the largest Cycladic island, with a mountainous interior, Venetian towers, and some of the best food in Greece).
+They’re popular for good reason.
+But the Cyclades also include quieter islands like Milos (with beaches carved from volcanic rock in colors you didn’t know stone could produce), Folegandros (with a clifftop chora that makes Santorini look crowded), and Naxos (the largest Cycladic island, with a mountainous interior, Venetian towers, and some of the best food in Greece).

 Santorini: Beyond the Postcards